DRUMNICORN/Visio/README.md

 * [ ] Web Dashboard creation (HTML, CSS, JS, etc.)
 * [ ] Machine learning training
 * [ ] IoT (MQTT, UDP, TCP, etc.)

-## Contributing

-Create a pull request and I'll review it.
-Or join the [Discord](https://discord.gg/ZTVfME7RyN) and we can talk about it.

 ## Authors